 Commencing from December 2019, pursuant to his remuneration contract, the General Manager of the company's subsidiary, shall be issued 400,000 Ordinary Shares per year at par value over the next 3 years, vesting on a monthly basis.
-The fair value of the Ordinary shares to be issued at the date of grant amounts to \notin 34 thousand.
-As of 31 December 2021, 800,000 Ordinary shares are fully vested.
-These shares were issued to the General Manager in 2022.
+The fair value of the Ordinary shares to be issued at the date of grant amounts to € 34 thousand.
+As of 31 December 2022, all 1,200,000 Ordinary shares are fully vested.
+800,000 Ordinary shares were issued to the General Manager in 2022.